 But in the present time, the usage of drones is everywhere, from photography to delivery services.
 The technology is so advanced that UAVs can operate without a pilot on board.
 You will see its capability on different levels of autonomy.

-The history of drones is not a mythological one.
+The History of drone’s timeline is not a mythological one.
 The first trace of drones was found in Italy in 1849.

 But the first unpiloted- aircraft was used during the first world war.
 Men saw crewless planes that were carrying bombs.
 The United States Army developed this experimental catalog.